Wilmer–Hutchins Independent School District: Closure

 After a series of investigative stories in The Dallas Morning News found evidence of cheating on the Texas Assessment of Knowledge and Skills in Wilmer-Hutchins, the Texas Education Agency (TEA) began an investigation into the findings.
 That investigation found sufficient evidence of educator-led cheating for TEA to retroactively declare the school district "academically unacceptable" (the lowest possible ranking).
 The retroactive ranking was the second consecutive "academically unacceptable" rating, which gave the TEA authority to close WHISD and transfer its students to another school district.
 After WHISD voters overwhelmingly defeated a proposal to increase the property tax rate (many citing the district's shoddy recordkeeping), the TEA elected not to attempt yet another monitoring effort, and instead ordered the district closed for the 2005–2006 school year.
 The Lancaster ISD was given first opportunity to absorb the district, but declined.
 Four members of the board voted to reject the merger while the other three favored it.

 Instead, the Dallas Independent School District agreed to absorb WHISD.
 All members of the DISD board voted to accept the merger.
 The United States Department of Justice approved the closure on December 13, 2005.
 The district held its final meeting on June 30, 2006.
 Dallas ISD elected to close all of the Wilmer-Hutchins schools and sent students to existing Dallas schools.
 The entire senior class of Wilmer-Hutchins High School went on to South Oak Cliff High School.
 Other students were divided into several different schools.
 Marlon Brooks, the principal of Wilmer-Hutchins High School as of 2011, said that some students had commutes of over one hour.
 Some students were over 12 mi away from their zoned schools.

 The Dallas Observer, an alternative newsweekly, argues that DISD agreed to absorb the district because of the significant tax revenue to be gained from the recently completed US$70 million Union Pacific Dallas Intermodal Terminal, which is located partly in the city of Wilmer and partly in the city of Hutchins, but wholly within the WHISD district boundaries.

 After the closure of WHISD, property values in the district increased.

 In 2007, a community group lobbied for the re-establishment of Wilmer-Hutchins ISD.
 Some WHISD residents missed the small-town country feel of WHISD schools and schools close to their houses.
-Some residents feel that the next preferable option is to have DISD open schools in the former WHISD territory.
+Some residents felt that the next preferable option is to have DISD open schools in the former WHISD territory.